 A terms and conditions contract puts in place a clear agreement between yourself and your customer on a full range of issues.
+But do terms and conditions need to be signed to be legal?

 Well-written terms and conditions should cover more than just the basics, such as payment terms and how payment can be made, but should also take care of common legal concerns like limiting liability and what happens if you cannot fulfil the order due to circumstances beyond your control.